Curriculum for Grade 3

 Topic C: Rounding to the Nearest Ten and Hundred

-Using a number line to provide context, students first determine the midway point between two round numbers.
-They then progress to rounding using the number line and the midway point.
+Using a number line to provide context, they learn the rule for rounding up or down to the nearest ten and hundred.
 Finally, students round 2-, and 3-digit numbers to any given place value.

 Identify numbers in the tens, hundreds, or thousands place